madgicaltechdom/archive-mysql-db/README.md

  2. Configure a Connection:

 - Open your .sql file that contains the SQL code to create the cache table.
-- Above the SQL code, you should see a green "Run Query" button.
+- Above the SQL code, you should see a green "MySQL" button in the left corner bottom.
-- To the right of this button, you should see a "MySQL" logo.
+- To the right of this button, you should see a "+" logo.
 Click on it.
 - A "MySQL" tab will appear below.
-In the "MySQL Connections" tab, click on the gear icon to configure a new connection.
+In the "MySQL Connections" tab, click on the "+" for new connection.

  3. Run the Query: